 As remote work becomes the new norm, having dependable power is a necessity.
 Standby power devices ensure you can keep working without losing power to your office equipment.

-Potential Discount on Homeowners Insurance
+Potential discount on Homeowners Insurance

-A home that appears uninhibited is at an increased risk for theft.
+A home that appears uninhabited is at an increased risk for theft.
 With a standby power supply, your house won’t become a target during an outage.
 That said, your generator could land you a discount on your homeowner’s insurance.

 How Do Whole House Generators Work?

 A standby generator is an appliance that is permanently connected to your home’s electrical system.
 Its sole job is to provide backup power in the event of a power outage.
 Backup power appliances run on either propane or natural gas.
 Some models run on diesel.

 The Cummins generators we install are engineered to monitor the incoming electrical supply lines to your home.
 When the system detects an outage, it enters a delay mode before kicking in.
 The delay prevents the system from starting in the event the disruption was just a momentary occurrence.
 The delay ranges from a few seconds to a couple of minutes.
 If power is not restored, the generator’s engine starts and begins a warm-up period.